What is a business associate agreement (BAA) under HIPAA?

 While reassessing vendors' security annually is highly recommended, renewing the actual BAA each time may not be necessary, as these agreements remain valid indefinitely (if no termination date is stipulated).

 Violating HIPAA regulations, such as the HIPAA Security Rule, can result in big fines of up to $1 million in some cases.
-Basically, any instance where a covered entity or business associate doesn’t safeguard PHI is considered a violation.
+Basically, any instance where a covered entity or business associate doesn't safeguard protected health information is considered a violation.

-For example, if a covered entity fails to create a business associate agreement when they take on a new consultant that works with their medical information, they risk being fined by HSS.
+For example, if a covered entity fails to create a business associate agreement when onboarding a new consultant who handles PHI, the organization risks being fined by the U.S. Department of Health and Human Services (HHS).

 Disclaimer: This article is for informational purposes only and not legal advice.
 Use it at your own risk and consider consulting a licensed professional for legal matters.
 Content may not be up-to-date or applicable to your jurisdiction and is subject to change without notice.